Assistant Professor and Chair of Juvenile Justice and Youth Advocacy

 J.D.
 (Law), Northeastern University, 1998

 He is a recognized and influential leader in the Latino community in Massachusetts.
 Much of his work has taken place in both Boston and New York City.
-His current research interests are primarily in the effects of zero tolerance policies and school disciplinary procedures on the school-to-prison pipeline and the disproportionate representation of Latino youth in juvenile detention facilities.
-Other areas of interest include youth violence prevention and race, ethnic, and class dynamics in the dispensation of justice.
+His current research interests are primarily in the school-to-prison pipeline and the decarceration movement, the impact of racial and ethnic disparities, positive youth development, the invisibility of Latinos in the Black and White discourse in America and the legal construction of colonialism in Puerto Rico.